 Definition - What does Blastomere mean?

-Blastomere refers to a cell that is created by the early stages of division of a fertilized egg.
+A blastomere is a cell that is created by the early stages of division of a fertilized egg.
 During in vitro fertilization (IVF), blastomeres are used for a series of important procedures, including embryo grading and blastomere biopsy.

 FertilitySmarts explains Blastomere

 Blastomeres are also used for the blastomere biopsy, also known as an embryo biopsy.
-This procedure is performed as part of preimplantation genetic screening (PGS) on a 3 day old embryo, involving scientific testing during stage 4, 6 and 8 cells.
+This procedure is performed as part of preimplantation genetic screening (PGS) on a 3-day old embryo, involving scientific testing during stage 4, 6 and 8 cells.
 The blastomere biopsy can indicate if chromosome abnormalities or genetic defects are present in the developing embryo.
-This is a voluntary procedure that is typically only conducted if the embryos are considered at risk for adverse conditions, based on material age, previous pregnancy history, and parental health conditions.
+This is a voluntary procedure that is typically only conducted if the embryos are considered at risk for adverse conditions, based on maternal age, previous pregnancy history, and parental health conditions.